 If you are a business that uses photos as part of your marketing strategy, you may ask yourself, “Do I need to write the name next to the photo I use?”
-There are several different ways to answer that question based on your uses.
+There are several ways to answer that question based on your uses.

 One area that confuses online business owners, is the law associated with copyrights for photos.
 Most people have gone to search for images and found photos that they want to you.
 Some photos, however, have a watermark across them.
 Those watermarks are how the stock photo companies prevent copyright infringement.

-There are many different ways to use stock photos in a business.
+There are many ways to use stock photos in a business.
 Some people want to use the images on their website, as a form of marketing.
 Others want to use the photos on professionally distributed brochures or pamphlets.
 Still others, use the photos as the basis of their own business.
-How you use the stock photo will determine whether or not you must credit where the photo came from.
+How you use the stock photo will determine whether you must credit where the photo came from.

 How iStockphoto do it?

 If you were to go to iStockphoto.com, you would find that they have subscriptions of their photos (they also offer credit based payment).
 Depending upon your need, you can get a standard subscription, which is for one person, or you can look for a broader one which covers multiple users.
 In order to use their stock photos legally, you must purchase a subscription (or credits).
-This insures that the artists are getting payed for their work, and that proper credit is being given.
+This insures that the artists are getting paid for their work, and that proper credit is being given.